Dylan-Beppu/WASH/readme.md

 If using input redirection on wsl, use a utility such as dos2unix to convert the file to the program can run.
 Usage `dos2unix <file>`

+If trying to use the `man` command on linux, use `man -l readme.md`

 ## Flags
 `-h` Displays the built in commands for wash then exits